 Since Sept.
 2004 Graduate studies within the International Research Training Group "Language Technology and Cognitive Systems", Saarland University.
 Advisor: Prof. Dr. Matthew Crocker.

-March 2004 M.Sc. in Language Science and Technology, Saarland University('with honors').
+March 2004 M.Sc. in Language Science and Technology, Saarland University (with honors).
 Thesis: Lexical Gender and Non-Native Spoken Word-Recognition, Advisor: Dr. Andrea Weber.

 July 2002 B.Sc. in Computational Linguistics, Saarland University (1.4).
-Thesis: Interaction between Tag Set Design and Multilingual Information Extraction, advisor: Prof. Dr. Elke Teich.
+Thesis: Interaction between Tag Set Design and Multilingual Information Extraction, Advisor: Prof. Dr. Elke Teich.

 October 2000 ‘Vordiplom’ in Computational Linguistics, Saarland University (1.5).
 Minor: Translation & machine translation.

-June 1998 ‘Candidate’ in Translation (ISTI, Brussels, ‘distinction’, 79 %).
+June 1998 ‘Candidate's degree’ in Translation (ISTI, Brussels, ‘distinction’, 79 %).
 Foreign languages: English and German.

 1995–1996 Rotary International Youth Exchange in Hatogaya, Saitama, Japan.